An Uncommon Case of Bilateral Posterior and Superior Semicircular Canal Dehiscence Syndrome

 An air-bone gap due to increased bone and decreased air conduction is seen in audiometric evaluation, more below 1 kHz of frequency.
 Vestibular evoked myogenic potential testing is abnormal on the side of pathology and shows that due to reduced impedance, there is increased transmission of acoustic energy at the saccule.

-On MRI, sequences such as FIESTA/CISS/True FISP are used to evaluate the inner ear and internal auditory canal abnormalities as they provide high contrast definition between fluid and bone, produce excellent anatomic definition of the membranous labyrinth as they have high signal to noise ratio and MPR imaging capabilities (9).
+On MRI, sequences such as Fast imaging employing steady-state acquisition (FIESTA)/Constructive Interference in Steady State (CISS)/True FISP are used to evaluate the inner ear and internal auditory canal abnormalities as they provide high contrast definition between fluid and bone, produce excellent anatomic definition of the membranous labyrinth as they have high signal to noise ratio and MPR imaging capabilities (9).
 MRI shows characteristic absence of bony hypointense layer between fluid in the semicircular canal and extra-axial CSF, indicating absence of bony coverage, or dehiscence.
 A study showed sensitivity of 100% in the FIESTA sequence compared with CT for detecting bony defects.
 However, they overestimated the presence of a dehiscence resulting in more false positive results and low PPV (10).

 Surgical resurfacing, plugging, or capping of the dehiscence by either transmastoid or craniotomy approach have positive outcome in alleviating the symptoms (8).
 Present case underwent successful surgical capping of the bony defect with resolution of the symptoms.

 SCDs are uncommon occurrences with multiple dehiscences which are even more rare.
-They cause both vestibular (vertigo, Tullio phenomenon, and Hennebert sign) and auditory symptoms (autophony and inner ear conductive hearing loss).
-CT, Valsalva manoeuvres, Vestibular Evoked Myogenic Potentials (VEMP), and auditory testings are useful in diagnosis of a suspected dehiscence.
+They cause both vestibular (vertigo, tullio phenomenon, and hennebert sign) and auditory symptoms (autophony and inner ear conductive hearing loss).
+CT, Valsalva manoeuvre, Vestibular Evoked Myogenic Potentials (VEMP), and auditory testings are useful in diagnosis of a suspected dehiscence.
 HRCT is the modality of choice.
 MRI is 100% sensitive.
 Surgical treatment by various craniotomy approach have positive outcome in alleviating the symptoms.
 However, true understanding of aetiopathogenesis is essential for ideal management for canal dehiscence.

 |TABLES AND FIGURES|